 Lock in Savings: Secure a Cheaper Octopus Energy Tariff Before April 2025 Price Cap Rise.

-Are you on a standard variable tariff, with Octopus Energy this is the Octopus Flexible tariff?
-If so sadly you will need to brace yourself for another price increase as the price you pay per kWh for gas and electricty is predicted to go up on the 1st of April 2025.
+Are you on a standard variable tariff, with Octopus Energy, this is the Octopus Flexible tariff.
+If so, sadly you will need to brace yourself for another price increase as the price you pay per kWh for gas and electricty will go up on the 1st of April 2025.
 However, there is hope as there are some easy ways to reduce your home bills by picking the right tariff now.
-Let’s start by looking at the Octopus Energy 16-month Fixed tariff (February 2025 v1) which has no exit fee.
+Let’s start by looking at the Octopus Energy 14-month Fixed tariff (March v1) which has no exit fee.

 Written by Sarah Chambers